Dulge178/donkeycar/README.md

 Explain
 ==================
-1.)
-The project is working on creating multi-agent reinforcement learning algorithms.
-2.)
-The goal is to deploy these reinforcement learning algorithms onto NVIDIA Jetson Nano Hardware and emulate racing cars.
-3.)
+This project is focused on multi-agent reinforcement learning through the Donkey Car simulator and then deploying the created models onto an NVIDIA Jetson Nano to create a testbed for AI Smartcar Racing.
+There are training and testing scripts listed here that can be used for a variety of purposes.

-How To Use training and testing scripts
+How To Use training and testing scripts to create the native/mimic two car racing model
 ===================
-  Assuming that donkeycar has been setup with installation from the open source documentation and githubs.
-1.)
-In ubuntu terminal, run nano train.py(or a similar command) to create an empty space and copy and paste in the algorithm.
-2.)
-Then, run python and the name of your training script to start a training series: python train.py 3.)
-Use the training script and modify its value to include your best testing model.
-The testing model included has 220,000 steps because that was my best model.
+You need to setup your config.py to have the waveshare-v0 map because that was the map we used for our models for the two car racing simulation.
+The training script titled 'train_onewave.py' is for training the faster car and the model for deploying it is the script 'test_onewave.py'.
+The training script titled 'train_twowave.py' is the training for the slower car and the model for deploying it is the script 'test_twowave.py'.
+The two testing scripts should be run together and it will put both cars in the same simulation and they can race alongside each other.
+Currently, they constantly collide due to the size of the track, which is why we are still working on it.

 Additional Notes
 ==================
-1.)
-More is intended to be added as progress is made.
-2.)
-One set of a training and testing script is for the waveshare map, the other is for the warehouse map.
-3.)
-We believe it is not possible to deploy onto the jetson nano using the waveshare map which is why we want to move to testing with the warehouse map.

 Current progress
 =================
-1.)
-Developed algorithm for single car for both waveshare and warehouse map 2.)
-Currently working on improving it and then further adding in another to emulate chasing.
-3.)
-Hoping to deploy on Jetson Nano soon.
+We have developed a native/mimic two car racing simulation by using two respectively trained models; one that is for a fast car and one that is for a slow car.
+Then, we deploy them and run them such that they are on the same port and run in the same simulation.
+Sadly, the faster car crashes into the slower car, but it is able to steer around it and overtake in some cases.
+Our next steps are to create real multi-agent reinforcement learning and generating more advanced models to do so.